A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Introduction

-The James Webb Space Telescope (JWST) ushers in an unprecedented opportunity to resolve fainter, redder, and more distant galaxies, especially in their rest-frame optical and near-infrared wavelengths \citep[e.g.,][]{abdurroufSpatiallyResolvedStellar2023,gimenez-arteagaSpatiallyResolvedProperties2023a,matharuFirstLookSpatially2023}.
+The James Webb Space Telescope (JWST; \citealt{Gardner2006}) ushers in an unprecedented opportunity to resolve fainter, redder, and more distant galaxies, especially in their rest-frame optical and near-infrared wavelengths \citep[e.g.,][]{abdurroufSpatiallyResolvedStellar2023,gimenez-arteagaSpatiallyResolvedProperties2023a,matharuFirstLookSpatially2023}.
 Inside-out growth may have begun very early, judging by the core-disk structure of the galaxy at $z=7.43$ reported by \citet{bakerInsideoutGrowthEarly2024}.
 Studying the size evolution of galaxies at $0.5 < z < 5$, \citet{jiJADESRestframeUVtoNIR2024} suggest that negative color gradients have already been established in massive quiescent systems at $z > 3$.
 By contrast, \citet{onoCensusRestframeOptical2024} find that galaxies at $z>4$ have almost identical effective radii in the rest-frame UV and optical, indicating little evidence for color gradients, which, if anything, are more likely positive instead of negative \citep{morishitaEnhancedSubkpcScale2024}.
 At even higher redshifts, no trends between morphology and colors have been detected in galaxies at $z=7-12$ \citep{yangEarlyResultsGLASSJWST2022, treuEarlyResultsGLASSJWST2023}.
-These seemingly contradictory results from JWST call for a more concerted study of galaxy color gradients at high redshift.
+The apparent discrepancies in these results likely stem from differences in the sample selection of galaxy types, underscoring the need for a more systematic and thorough investigation of galaxy color gradients at high redshift.
 It remains to be seen to what extent robust color gradients have already been established at these early epochs, and, if so, what the main driver behind them is and what galaxy properties correlate with them.